 Also, if you have a young person in the family that wants to cut their own hair, but may pose a little danger, these shears might be appropriate.

 These can be an elegant addition to a dressing table, merely a utility item, or somewhere in-between.
 As with other grooming scissors, these are available with rounded points for safety around the eye area.

 The blades are short and metal.
 The rest of the body may be metal or colorful plastic.
 The body can be straight, curved, or in a distinctive shape.
-Mine are in the shape of a —apparently, I was feeling festive that day. stork
+Mine are in the shape of a stork—apparently, I was feeling festive that day.

 Some have a little comb on one of the blades.
 This lets you use one hand for trimming instead of using both hands (one to steady your brows with a little comb and the other to handle the scissors) which end up blocking your view to the mirror.
 Genius.